EU Parliament delays, waters down law to slow deforestation – DW – 11/14/2024

 What does this delay mean?

-Analysis reveals that in 2023, the world lost some 37,000 square kilometers (14,000 square miles) of tropical forest, or an area nearly equivalent in size to Switzerland.
+Analysis has revealed that in 2023, the world lost some 37,000 square kilometers (14,000 square miles) of tropical forest, or an area nearly equivalent in size to Switzerland.

 "We are facing a global emergency," said Anna Cavazzini, a member of the European Parliament for Germany's Green party.
-"I simply find it irresponsible to delay this law by another year in this situation," she said ahead of the EP’s decision.
+"I simply find it irresponsible to delay this law by another year in this situation," she said ahead of the parliament's decision on Thursday.

 It would also open Pandora's box and give room to water down the content of the law, Cavazzi added.